klequis/klequis.io/site/content/blog/installing-mongodb-on-ubuntu/index.md

 connecting to: mongodb://127.0.0.1:27017/?gssapiServiceName=mongodb
 Implicit session: session { "id" : UUID("f0f33c53-812d-4db6-b4d2-a7eb30aa7048") }
 MongoDB server version: 4.0.10
 ```

 ## Login as 'superUser'

-If you are already in the mongo shell, exit using `ctrl-c`.
+If you are already in the Mongo Shell, exit using `ctrl-c`.

 Use the below command to login as 'superUser'.
 The command options are:
 - `-u superUser`: Login as user 'superUser'.